 Elaine Davis, Richard Knight, Jon Beer and Will Barrett all volunteered to pick up the project of the 20th anniversary celebrations, to plan the events and how much it is going to cost, to make sure that the occasion doesn’t slip by without recognition.
 They agreed they would come back at the next Supporters’ Trust Board meeting with some ideas and plans.

-The Chair added that he has been asked to answer a few questions by blogger David Gribble and also there will be a piece produced by the Guardian soon, on how tough it is for lower league EFL clubs at the moment, which both he and Ne Le Milliere have contributed to.
+The Chair added that he has been asked to answer a few questions by blogger David Gribble and also there will be a piece produced by the Guardian soon, on how tough it is for lower league EFL clubs at the moment, which both he and Neil Le Milliere have contributed to.

 Group updates